nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 func (*DeleteAllObjects) isAction() {}
 ```

 Now I am quite pleased.
-Not only do these structs for each action type provide more type-safety, but if I forget to handle a variant in my `switch` statement (or if I add a new variant), the `go-check-sumtype` linter will catch it instead of getting an error at runtime!
+Not only do these action-specific structs provide more type-safety, but if I forget to handle a variant in my `switch` statement (or if I add a new one that implements the sealed interface), the `go-check-sumtype` linter will catch it instead of getting an error at runtime!

 ```go
 func TransformAction(action *Action) string {